 The Five Third World Liberation Front (TWLF) Demands, 1969:

-The Christian World Liberation Front’s experiment in radical Christianity adopted the modes of political radicalism and typically, recuperated Black and ethnic minority action to present their mission as counter-culturally attractive.
-The CWLF were considered to be leftwing christians.
-They described themselves as rising above left and right politics, but this first fundamental move of naming through cultural appropriation, shows them to hold a reactionary stance.
+Meanwhile, The Christian World Liberation Front recuperated this to present their mission as counter-culturally attractive, following racist recuperation policy.
+The CWLF were considered to be leftwing Christians, an experiment in radical Christianity.
+They described themselves as rising above left and right politics, but this first fundamental move of naming through cultural appropriation, reveals their fundamentally reactionary stance.
+(Unless of course the two groups were aligned – but there is no evidence of this.)

 Jack Sparks and The Christian World Liberation Front published their newspaper, Right On! to distribute through the “Cosmic circuit”, a magazine exchange group described by its organiser, Muz Murray, as being for ‘the exchange of underground, upground and overground magazines’.
 Right On! fronted Jesus as a radical amongst hippies.